harness-community/solutions-architecture/terraform-resource-group-dynamic-module/README.md

 # Overview
 This project aims to demonstrates with sample inputs on how to use dynamic blocks and modules to reuse Resource group to create resource with different permutation and combinations.
+Please replace sample inputs with valid ones before running the code.

+## Steps.
+- `terraform init` - initialises and downloads all the necessary dependencies.
+- `terraform plan` - Does a dry run and shows what's getting created/updated/deleted.
+- `terraform apply` - Applies the changes.

 ## Things to know:
 - [terraform](https://developer.hashicorp.com/terraform]/[opentofu][https://opentofu.org/docs/)